-I want to start this post by telling you something that you might find a bit shocking.
+The importance of adding details to your IELTS Cue Card I want to start this post by telling you something that you might find a bit shocking.
 Are you ready?
-In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the cue card.
+In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the IELTS cue card.
 That’s right, there is no penalty for missing one, or two or even three! 😲

-Hey!
-One of the most common types of Speaking Part 2 topics is talking about your favourite something.
+Common IELTS Speaking Part 2 Topics: Your “favourite” things Hey!
+One of the most common IELTS speaking Part 2 topics is talking about your favourite something.
 On the face of it, it should be easy, so why so many test-takers struggle with these questions?
 THEY ARE HARD TO CHOOSE!